|Royal Inca : 7D||09/13/2018||09/19/2018||Book now|

 Camp at Choquequirao (3000 meters / 9,900 feet)

 During the morning we will visit the restored section of Choquequirao and explore some of the ruins that are still covered by lush cloud forest vegetation.
 Much work has been done in recent years to excavate, clear and restore the site.
+From the highest point of the archaeological site (the “usno”, or ceremonial platform) there are fine views of the Apurimac canyon far below, and if we are fortunate, we may even see a great Andean condor soar above us.
 After lunch, those who choose to can visit the Cascade House (restored buildings and terraces some 300 meters (1000 feet) below the main structures of Choquequirao).
-Later, our evening meal will consist of a typical Peruvian “pachamanca” (traditional Andean ingredients cooked in the earth).
-Volunteers to help with the preparation will be welcome!
-From the highest point of the archaeological site (the “usno”, or ceremonial platform) there are fine views of the Apurimac canyon far below, and if we are fortunate, we may even see an Andean condor soar above us.

 Camp at Choquequirao (3000 meters / 9,900 feet)